-The current members are: Ms Tan Su Shan, Lead Independent Non-Executive Director and Chairperson of NRC, Mr Kan Shik Lum.
-Independent Non-Executive Director, Ms Lilian Chiang and Mr Chua Tiow Chye, Non-Executive Director.
-The current NRC met once during FY23/24 and was guided by an independent remuneration consultant, Willis Tower Watson Consulting (Singapore) Pte.
-Ltd., who has no relationship with the Manager, the controlling shareholders of the Manager or its related entities and the Board of Directors that would interfere with its ability to provide independent advice to the NRC.
+The current members are:

+- Mr Alvin Tay, Lead Independent Non-Executive Director and Chairman of NRC; - Ms Lilian Chiang, Independent Non-Executive Director; and - Mr Chua Tiow Chye, Non-Executive Director.

+The current NRC met once during FY24/25 and was guided by an independent remuneration consultant, Willis Towers Watson Consulting (Singapore) Pte.
+Ltd., who has no relationship with the Manager, the controlling shareholders of the Manager or its related entities and the Board that would interfere with its ability to provide independent advice to the NRC.